 The Principal Investigator is a researcher who plays the central role in the implementation of the research plan and thus bears a heavy responsibility.
 An individual who is anticipated to lose his/her eligibility for KAKENHI application during the research period due to his/her own accord so that is anticipated to be unable to carry through the responsibility, should refrain from becoming a Principal Investigator.
 Substitutions of the PI of an on-going KAKENHI project are not permitted.
+As an exception, for the "International Leading Research", replacements of PI may be accepted by going through appropriate procedures.

-(B) When organizing project members, Principal Investigator must obtain a consent to become a Co-Investigator from the researcher via electric application system in advance so that the relationship between the Principal Investigator and the Co-Investigator is clear.
+ii.
+When organizing project members, Principal Investigator must obtain a consent to become a Co-Investigator from the researcher via electric application system in advance.

-(C)The PI must be registered in the e-Rad system as "Eligible for KAKENHI Application".
+iii.
+The PI must be registered in the e-Rad system as "Eligible for KAKENHI Application".
 It is also required that he/she is not designated as "ineligible for grant receipt" in the fiscal year covered by a call for proposals (suspension of eligibility), as a penalty for such misconducts as improper grant spending, fraudulent grant acquisition or research misconduct associated with KAKENHI or any other competitive research funds.

-2) Co-Investigator (Co-I)
+B) Co-Investigator (Co-I)

-- (A) The Co-Investigator is a recipient of the grant who, in cooperation with the PI, bears responsibility for the implementation of the research project in accordance with the clear share of his/her roles.
+i.
+The Co-Investigator is a recipient of the grant who, in cooperation with the PI, bears responsibility for the implementation of the research project in accordance with the clear share of his/her roles.
 The Co-I must be a member of the project who receives a share of the grant based on the contents of the share as a recipient of the grant.
-(This rule applies even when the Co-I belongs to the same institution as the PI.) - An individual who is anticipated to become unable to carry through the Co-I's responsibility over the entire research period due to, for example, the loss of the KAKENHI eligibility caused by Co-I's own accord, should refrain from becoming a Co-I. - (B) The Co-I must be registered in the e-Rad system as being "Eligible for KAKENHI Application".
+(This rule applies even when the Co-I belongs to the same institution as the PI.)

+An individual who is anticipated to become unable to carry through the Co-I's responsibility over the entire research period due to, for example, the loss of the KAKENHI eligibility caused by Co-I's own accord, should refrain from becoming a Co-I.

+ii.
+The Co-I must be registered in the e-Rad system as being "Eligible for KAKENHI Application".
 It is also required that he/she is not designated as being "ineligible for grant receipt" in the fiscal year covered by a call for proposals (a suspension of eligibility), as a penalty for such misconducts as an improper grant spending, a fraudulent grant acquisition or a research misconduct associated with the KAKENHI or any other competitive research funds.